-While world travel has taken a backseat, discover Macau movie and film locations from the comfort of your armchair.
+While world travel has taken a backseat, discover Macau movie locations from the comfort of your armchair.

 This post contains some affiliate links.
 Should you click through and make a purchase, we may make a small commission at no additional cost to you.

 We’re surprised Macau hasn’t been used as a movie location more often.
 It has a unique and colourful blend of architecture, with both Chinese and Portuguese influences.
 Additionally, you will find a cluster of glittering and unique modern buildings along the Cotai strip.
 And of course let’s not forget the iconic Golden Lotus shaped casino.

 You’ve probably seen at least one of these films, but perhaps not realized where they were set/filmed.
 Nevertheless, here are our top Macau movie locations.

 Macao is a 1952 film noir.
 It is both the oldest film on our list and also the only where almost the entire story takes place in Macau.
 Starring silver screen legends Robert Mitchum and Jane Russell it’s filmed in black and white and looks a dated to modern audiences.

 Three strangers meet on a boat trip from Hong Kong to Macau.
 Intrigue centres around a casino that is involved in some shady dealings and the two main characters played by Mitchum and Russell have a bumpy road to romance.

 Following the success of the original Now You See Me film, where a group of talented magicians team up to perform an impossible heist in front of a live audience, a second film reunited most of the cast for a second adventure.

 Part of this film was set in Macau.
 Iong’s Magic Shop is an actual magic shop that has been in Macau for the last 30 years.
 You can visit the shop yourself and stock up on all sorts of equipment to help you practice sleight of hand.

 The famous Sands casino, colorful and once infamous Rua de Felicidad and the Macau Science Centre were also used as film locations.